 PJM's SA program (used for RTCA) is triggered immediately upon completion of a convergent SE.
 SA simulates thousands of outage scenarios (contingencies) with full AC analysis nearly every minute of the day.
 In addition, there are contingencies defined to simulate special circumstances such as Maximum Credible disturbances.
 These are run on an as-needed basis.
 Both the real-time sequence and the study package are able to execute these contingencies for a thorough analysis of the behavior of the electrical system in response to the various scenarios.
+The vendor's software makes adding new contingencies fairly routine, and each element that is to be included in a given contingency must be defined.
+The contingencies are originally prepared based on available system one-lines and usually depict the equipment which is opened by protective relaying (breaker operation), unless specific operating procedures/ orders support modeling additional switching.
 The individual elements of a contingency are validated against equipment defined in the PJM EMS model.
+Any reported errors are corrected by PJM operators, Reliability Engineers, and/or back-office support staff.
+Contingencies affected or required by equipment updates/configuration changes, etc., are usually implemented by back-office support staff members prior to the completion of construction.